Middleware

 Middleware for pre/post-processing

-Here is an example of a middleware that records the current time, calls the next middleware, and then modifies the response to include the total processing time for the current request in the HTTP header.
+Here is an example of a middleware that records the current time, calls the next middleware, and then modifies the response to include total processing time in the X-Response-Time header.

-Please notice the ctx.Next() call.
-This call moves the execution to the next middleware in the chain.
-When the next middleware finishes, ctx.Next() will return.
+Note the ctx.Next() call.
+It moves execution to the next middleware in the chain.
+When the next middleware finishes, ctx.Next() returns.

 The ctx.Next() function takes no arguments and has no return value.
-Input and output should be handled through the Request, Response, and Context objects, or through global variables if you prefer.
+Input and output should be handled through the Request, Response, and Context objects.

 func(ctx *vox.Context, req *vox.Request, res *vox.Response) {